California Driver Handbook - Special Section - Minors

 - The necessity to drive an immediate family member.
 A note signed by your parent(s) or legal guardian(s) is required, stating the reason and probable end date of the necessity to drive the immediate family member.

-All out-of-state minor applicants must comply with the application requirements outlined in the “Application Requirements for a Basic Class C Driver License” section on page 3 and must have parent(s) and/or legal guardian(s) signature on the Driver License or Identification Card Application (DL 44) form.
+All out-of-state minor applicants must comply with the application requirements outlined in the “Application Requirements for a Basic Class C Driver License” section and must have parent(s) and/or legal guardian(s) signature on the Driver License & ID Card Application (DL 44/eDL 44) form.

 Out-Of-State Minors' Permit

-Out-of-state minors’ permit applicants must meet the requirements listed in the “Minors” Permit Requirements” section on page 9.
+Out-of-state minors’ permit applicants must meet the requirements listed in the “Minors’ Permit Requirements” section on page 12.
 In addition, if your driver education and driver training courses were taken in a state other than California, DMV may accept a To Secondary Schools Other Than California Schools (DL 33) form completed by the out-of-state secondary school.
-You may obtain a DL 33 form at your local DMV field office or by calling DMV at 1-800-777-0133.
-Send the DL 33 form to your out-of-state secondary school and ask them to complete and return it to you.
+You may obtain a DL 33 at your local DMV field office or by calling DMV at 1-800-777-0133.
+Send the DL 33 to your out-of-state secondary school and ask them to complete and return it to you.

 Out-Of-State Minors' Driver License

-NOTE: Out-of-state minor applicants are subject to all provisional restrictions per California law for the first year of the DL or until he/she turns 18 years old.
+Note: Out-of-state minor applicants are subject to all provisional restrictions per California law for the first year of the DL or until they turn 18 years old.